Top 10 Web App Security Risks & Tips to Prevent

 Cross-Site Request Forgery (CSRF)

 Cross-site request forgery (CSRF) attacks use malicious code to execute actions on behalf of a legitimate user.
-To protect themselves, organizations should implement anti-CSRF measures such as token validation and CAPTCHA challenges.
+Organizations should implement anti-CSRF measures such as token validation and CAPTCHA challenges to protect themselves.

 Unhandled Application Exceptions